-§ Base salary- Base salaries were not increased in the 2018 fiscal year based on the competitive data reviewed against the Company's peer group the Committee adopted in 2016 and because most of the Company's officer's responsibilities had not changed in any material way during the preceding calendar year.
-Although Mr. Revington's responsibilities increased

-- § due to his promotion to Chief Operating Officer of Hooker Furniture Corporation, the Committee did not increase his base salary as it was close to the median for our peer group. - Annual cash incentive The Committee approved annual cash incentive increases for Messrs.
-Toms and Revington, based on the Company's peer group competitive data.
-Their targeted short-term incentive was increased to 75% of base salary to link a larger percentage of each executives' total compensation to his performance-based incentive and due to the increase in Mr. Revington's duties as mentioned above.
-Additionally, the Company achieved approximately 98% of the fiscal year 2018 consolidated net income target set by the Compensation Committee for the annual cash incentive plan.
-Consequently, each named executive officer received an annual cash incentive payment under the cash incentive plan established at the beginning of the year. - § Long-Term Incentive Awards The Company awarded time-based restricted stock units and performance grants to the named executive officers for the 2018 fiscal year in April 2017.
-These awards will be earned based on satisfaction of performance conditions measured for a performance period that includes the 2018-2020 fiscal years.
-Additionally, performance measurements were met for performance awards granted for the three-year performance period beginning in fiscal 2016 and each named executive officer who was an officer in fiscal 2016 received a payout in the form of shares of company stock and cash in April 2018.
+- Base salary- Base salaries were not increased during calendar 2018 for Messrs.
+Toms and Huckfeldt based on the competitive data reviewed against the Company's peer group the Committee adopted in 2016 and because most of their responsibilities had not changed in any material way during the preceding calendar year.
+Ms. Jacobsen's base salary was increased from \$200,000 to \$250,000 due to her promotion to Chief Administrative Officer, which recognized her responsibilities for the Company's Information Systems and Human Resources functions across a larger and more complex organization, given the Company's recent acquisitions.
+Messrs.
+Boone's and Townsend's base salaries were increased to \$300,000 each due to their promotions to the positions of Co-President of the Home Meridian segment in June 2018 and the expanded responsibilities with their new roles.
+Mr. Hoff's base salary was increased to \$300,000 due to his promotion to President of the Hooker Branded segment in June 2018 and the expanded responsibilities of that new role. - Annual cash incentive -Annual cash incentive targets were set at 40% of base salary for Messrs.
+Boone, Hoff and Townsend, the Company's newest named executive officers, based on the Committee's review of the Company's peer group competitive data.
+In light of Ms. Jacobsen's base salary increase and the mix of her other compensation as compared to the other named executive officers other than Messrs.
+Toms and Huckfeldt, the Committee decreased Ms. Jacobsen's annual cash incentive target from 45% to 40%.
+Annual incentive targets for Messrs.
+Toms and Huckfeldt, whose responsibilities had not materially changed, were unchanged by the Committee.
+Additionally, the Company achieved 93% of the fiscal year 2019 consolidated net income target and at least the threshold operating income targets for those named executive officers whose annual cash incentives are based on segment operating income set by the Compensation Committee for the annual cash incentive plan.
+Consequently, each named executive officer received an annual cash incentive payment under the cash incentive plan established at the beginning of the year. - Long-Term Incentive Awards The Company awarded time-based restricted stock units and performance stock units to the named executive officers for the 2019 fiscal year in May 2018.
+These awards will be earned based on satisfaction of performance conditions measured for a performance period that includes the 2019-2021 fiscal years.
+Additionally, performance measurements were met for performance awards granted for the three-year performance period beginning in fiscal 2017 and each named executive officer who was an officer in fiscal 2017 received a payout in the form of shares of company stock and cash in April 2019.

 Mix of Total Compensation.
-The following charts illustrate the percentage of total compensation for our CEO and our other named executive officers on average, respectively, represented by each element of compensation for the 2018 fiscal year.
+The following charts illustrate the percentage of total compensation for our CEO and our other named executive officers on average, respectively, represented by each element of compensation for the 2019 fiscal year.